kstarikov/soft-eng-interview-prep/topics/java.md

 ### Interning

 - String literals, i.e.`String s = "hello"`, are interned by the compiler.
-- Interned strings are privately maintained in a pool, which is initially empty, by the class `String`.
+- Interned strings are privately maintained in a pool (in main heap), which is initially empty, by the class `String`.
 - The `public String intern()` function on `String` places that instance in the pool and returns the canonical representation for that string object.
 - When the `intern` method is invoked, if the pool already contains a string equal to this `String` object as determined by the `equals(Object)` method, then the string from the pool is returned.
 - Otherwise, this `String` object is added to the pool and a reference to this `String` object is returned.